Crissium/SilverDict/README.md

 ```

 Then access it at [localhost:8081](http://localhost:8081).

+Optional: inside /http_server/ run `python3.10 change_server_address.py` to make your front-end connect to the actual server if accessed from a different machine.

 Alternatively, you could use dedicated HTTP servers such as nginx to serve the static files and proxy API requests.
 Check out the sample [config](/nginx.conf) for more information.